Growing Your Waste Recycling Business: Cleaning the Planet and Creating Jobs | WasteAid UK

 - Finding the customer and meeting the market is one of the key solutions to launch a business.

 - Selling your business idea has to be directly correlated with what problem you’re solving to lead to potential customers.

 We make mistakes along the way and that’s how you learn and improve’

-- Two billion people live among their garbage without having anyone to collect them and they are to dump burn or bury themselves with them.
+- Two billion people live among their garbage without having anyone to collect them and they are to dump, burn or bury them.

 - That is a public health problem and it has direct impacts on the level of waterborne disease, the level of air and the impact of marine pollution.

 ‘Our approach is one that empowers communities to deal with their own waste; our message is don’t wait for someone else, don’t wait for the government to come and sort your waste out; you can do it.’

 - Waste is raw material and something is not truly recycled until it’s turned into something that people want.